tacticdemonic/surebet-helper-extension/README.md

 1. **Visit** [surebet.com/valuebets](https://surebet.com/valuebets)
 2. **Click** the 💾 Save button on any bet row
 3. **Enter** your stake amount (and optional note)
+4. **Edit**: When editing a bet, use the **To Lay / To Back** toggle in the edit modal to switch the bet type (immediate visual feedback is provided).
+Lay odds are handled properly even when editing.
 4. **View** all saved bets by clicking the extension icon in your toolbar
 5. **Settle bets** using the ✓ Won, ✗ Lost, or ○ Void buttons
 6. **Analyze** your performance by clicking the 📊 Analysis button